-Comprising ten 400kW turbines, Good Energy bought the wind farm in 2002 and has owned and operated it ever since.
+Good Energy bought the wind farm in 2002 and has owned and operated it ever since.
 As a result the Edwards family are shareholders in Good Energy Group.

-To date the committee has allocated grants to a wide range of local community groups and projects, for example to St Piran’s playschool for an outdoor play area and willow shelter, to Delabole Allotment Society for new fencing and the village cricket club for solar PV on their roof.
+To date the committee has allocated grants to a wide range of local community groups and projects, for example to St Piran’s playschool for an outdoor play area and willow shelter, to Delabole Allotment Society for new fencing and the village cricket club for solar PV on the clubhouse roof.

-We also wanted to find a way of using the wind farm to address local concerns about rising energy bills.
-So in early 2013, we launched the pioneering Delabole Local Tariff as an additional community benefit associated with the wind farm.
-More than 200 local households now benefit from 100% renewable electricity at a special rate, set at 20% less than the standard Good Energy electricity tariff.
+In early 2013, in response to local concerns about rising energy bills, Good Energy launched the pioneering Delabole Local Tariff as an additional community benefit associated with the wind farm.
+Around 170 local households now benefit from 100% renewable electricity at a special rate, set at 20% less than the standard Good Energy electricity tariff.

 Project key facts